-Welcome to Bootcamp – now in original East Coast and new West Coast editions, thanks to our partner, LEVI STRAUSS & CO.!
-The Fashion Law Institute’s unique annual Summer Intensive Program, fondly known as Fashion Law Bootcamp, is your opportunity to experience the newly defined field of fashion law outside of the regular law school curriculum.
+Welcome to Bootcamp – in original East Coast and specially tailored West Coast editions, thanks to our California partner, Levi Strauss & Co.!
+The Fashion Law Institute’s unique annual Summer Intensive Program, fondly known as Fashion Law Bootcamp®, is your opportunity to experience the newly defined field of fashion law outside of the regular law school curriculum.